zopiolabs/zopio/apps/marketplace/README.md

 ## License

+The Zopio Marketplace application is part of the core Zopio framework and is licensed under the Business Source License 1.1 (BUSL-1.1) - see the [LICENSE](../../LICENSE) file for details.

-This project is licensed under the MIT License - see the LICENSE file for details.
+However, **marketplace plugins** are individually licensed under the MIT License - see the [marketplace LICENSE](../../marketplace/LICENSE) file for plugin licensing details.